jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-creeping into this space, primarily due to a large and impactful event that we will discuss later in the report so stay tuned.58Ransomhow?With regard to vectors (Figure 29\), we saw a great deal of Direct install.
+creeping into this space, primarily due to a large and impactful event that we will discuss later in the report so stay tuned.58
+Ransomhow?
+With regard to vectors (Figure 29\), we saw a great deal of Direct install.
 This is when threat actors use their existing system access to install malware,